 Enhanced Type Checking

 The control flow feature now offers better type checking, ensuring your code is more robust and less prone to errors.
-By catching type-related issues at compile-time, you can avoid runtime errors and ensure that your application behaves as expected, even in complex scenarios.
+By catching type-related issues at compile-time, you can avoid runtime errors.
+This approach ensures that your application behaves as expected, even in complex scenarios.

 Improved Variable Aliasing